poissonconsulting/term/README.md

 parameters(term)
 #> [1] "alpha" "beta"  "sigma"

-# as well as the dimensions of the term object
+# as well as the dimensions of each parameter
-dims(term)
-#> NULL

-# the dimensions of each parameter
 pdims(term)
 #> $alpha
 #> [1] 2